turbot/tailpipe-mcp/README.md

 - **tailpipe_source_show**
   - Get details for a specific Tailpipe source
   - Input: `name` (string): Name of the source to show details for

-### Prompts

-- **best_practices**
-  - Best practices for working with Tailpipe data
-  - Provides guidance on:
-    - Using tools to explore available data (tailpipe_table_list, tailpipe_table_show, etc.)
-    - SQL syntax and style conventions
-    - Data freshness and connection management
-    - Example workflow and queries

 ### Resources